Sanalogi/NFCREAD-Android-SDK-Example/README.md

 ## NFC feature stops working after I set minifyEnabled to true

-Similar to OpenCV related crashes, this bug is also caused by another library getting obfuscated by ProGuard.
+Similar to OpenCV related crashes, this bug is also caused by other external libraries getting obfuscated by ProGuard.

 ### To prevent NFC related issues: